A transparent, repeatable security process built on industry-leading tools and frameworks. Every engagement follows the same rigorous standard.

 Business logic, access control, economic attacks, cross-contract interactions, oracle manipulation, reentrancy, front-running.

-Our methodology extends across all six service pillars
+Our methodology extends across all five service pillars

 Severity is determined by combining Likelihood and Impact